38 Fantastic Moss Terrarium Ideas You Can Have At Home

 16. Size Doesn't Matter

 In the case of terrariums, at least, size doesn't matter.
-The smallest jam jar can be used, all the way up to a large pickle jar.
-Just make sure you adjust your layering levels accordingly.
-Remember, moss doesn't like stagnant wet environments.
+The most miniature jam jar can be used up to a large pickle jar.

 17. Space Isn't An Issue in Terrarium Gardens

-Tiny or large you can build a terrarium garden to fit just about any space.
+Tiny or large, you can build a terrarium garden to fit just about any space.
 Use one to fill a small corner of a desk or as the centerpiece of a table.
-These little gardens pack a punch visually no matter what size.
+These little gardens pack a punch visually, no matter what size.

 18. Shape Is Up To Your Discretion